TomVincentUK/snompy/docs/guide/sample.rst

 Creating multilayer samples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In ``pysnom``, multilayer samples can be created by directly initializing an instance of the :class:`~pysnom.sample.Sample` class.
+In ``snompy``, multilayer samples can be created by directly initializing an instance of the :class:`~snompy.sample.Sample` class.

 Let's create sample of 100 nm of Si, suspended over air as a first example.